xmartlabs/fountain-docs/CachedDataSourceAdapter.md

 ### One entity vs Multiple entities

 Although we have presented two approaches, we recommend using the second one.
-It's a bit harder to implement than the other one, but it has some advantages.
+It's a bit harder to implement than the other one, but it has its advantage.
-In both approaches you have to remember extra steps to take before dropping the entities.
+In both approaches you have to remember the extra steps to take before dropping the entities.
 However, the second one provides an easier and more flexible way to implement them.

 [`DataSource`]: https://developer.android.com/reference/android/arch/paging/DataSource